agfrisch/agfrisch/README.md

+# About Me:
-- 👋 I'm Adam (@agfrisch)
+- 👋 Hi, I'm Adam! (@agfrisch)
-- :mortar_board: I have a Computer Science A.S. from Western Nebraska COmmunity College
+- :mortar_board: I have a Computer Science A.S. from [Western Nebraska Community College](https://www.wncc.edu) :computer:
+- :atom: I have experience with C#, C++, Java, JavaScript, Python, and more!
 <!--
 **agfrisch/agfrisch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.